Email Security Threats: Protecting Your Business Communications with AMVIA

 Encrypted Email: Protecting Confidential Information

 Email systems were not originally designed with security in mind, leaving sensitive information vulnerable.
-To prevent eavesdropping, it is crucial to secure your email communications:
+To prevent eavesdropping, it is crucial to secure your email communications with proper encryption protocols.

 1. Secure Your Email with SSL/TLS